NESA: Relational Neuro-Symbolic Static Program Analysis: Related Work

-\emph{\textbf{Static Analysis with Datalog.}} Over the past few decades, Datalog-based program analysis has gained significant traction in the field of static analysis~\cite{HajiyevVM06, WuZ021, YamaguchiGAR14, AvgustinovMJS16, SmaragdakisB10}.
-Tools like \textsc{CodeQL}~\cite{AvgustinovMJS16} and \textsc{Doop}~\cite{BravenboerS09, SmaragdakisB10} formulate static analysis algorithms, such as data-flow analysis and pointer analysis, with Datalog rules and evaluation engines (e.g.,~Soufflé~\cite{DBLP:conf/cav/JordanSS16}), to derive the target program properties.
-More recent studies also demonstrate the potential of Datalog-based program analysis in domain-specific clients, such as smart contract bug detection~\cite{DBLP:conf/pldi/BrentGLSS20, zhang2024nyx}, the security analysis of zero-knowledge proofs~\cite{DBLP:conf/uss/WenSCFPCD024}, API misuse bug detection~\cite{LiMCNWS21}. \ToolName\ adopts Datalog as a declarative analysis policy language to break down analysis tasks into manageable sub-problems.
-However, unlike traditional methods, \ToolName\ enables users to customize analysis through LLM prompting rather than manually crafting complex Datalog rules, thereby effectively lowering the barrier to customization.
+\emph{\textbf{Static Program Analysis with Datalog.}} Datalog-based static program analysis has gained significant traction recently~\cite{HajiyevVM06, WuZ021, YamaguchiGAR14, SmaragdakisB10}.
+Tools like \textsc{CodeQL}~\cite{AvgustinovMJS16} and \textsc{Doop}~\cite{BravenboerS09, SmaragdakisB10} formulate analysis algorithms, such as data-flow analysis and pointer analysis, with Datalog rules.
+More recent studies also demonstrate the potential of domain-specific Datalog-based program analysis~\cite{DBLP:conf/pldi/BrentGLSS20, zhang2024nyx, DBLP:conf/uss/WenSCFPCD024, LiMCNWS21}. \ToolName\ employs Datalog as a declarative analysis policy language to decompose analysis tasks into manageable sub-problems.
+Unlike traditional approaches, \ToolName\ allows users to customize analyses by defining neural relations through examples and natural language descriptions, rather than crafting additional rules, significantly lowering the barrier to customization.